heig-PDG/mono/wiki/WORKFLOW.md

 ### Sprints (and the Tuesday meeting)

-In general, we will try to organize our work around sprints of 7 days, starting and ending on Tuesdays.
+In general, we will try to organize our work around sprints of 7 days, starting and ending on Tuesday.
 This gives us some time to do some in-depth work, while still letting us do enough iterations before the project deadline.
-Every week, on Tuesdays:
+Every week, on Tuesday:

 + we make a retrospective on the work done during the last week; (10 mins)
 + we collaboratively define the objectives for the next week; (15-20 mins)